-The main difference between the scope of activity of the general dental practitioner or dentist and the specialist dentist is that due to the additional and specific training received, the specialist dentist is more likely to perform the activities related to the specialty in question on a daily basis.
+The main difference between the scope of activity of the general dental practitioner or dentist and the specialist dentist is that due to the additional and specific training received, the specialist dentist is more likely to perform the activities related to the speciality in question on a daily basis.

-Indeed, having undergone basic dental training, the general dental practitioner or dentist is qualified to carry out all acts performed by the specialist dentist.
-They both prevent, diagnose and treat any problematic or pathological condition that affects the teeth, mouth, jaws and adjoining tissues, and they both work independently and autonomously from any other general or specialised medical profession, being the leader of the dental team4.
+Indeed, having undergone basic dental training, the general dental practitioner or dentist is qualified to carry out all acts performed by the specialist dentist, as far as these acts are included in the dental curriculum.
+They both prevent, diagnose and treat any problematic or pathological condition that affects the teeth, mouth, jaws and adjoining tissues, and they both work independently and autonomously from any other general or specialised medical profession, being the leader of the dental team.